dlareau/puzzlespring/website/docs/user-guide/configuration/environment-variables.md

     *Required: Yes • Type: String • Example: "my_password"*

+- `DATABASE_URL`: The database connection URL.
+If not set, it will be constructed using the DB_PASSWORD

+    *Required: No • Type: String • Example: "postgres://puzzlehunt:password@db/puzzlehunt"*

 ### Security Settings

 - `DJANGO_SECRET_KEY`: Django's secret key used for cryptographic signing